tmobile/opensource/content/blog/posts/deploying-harbor-on-aks.md

 ```

 #### 3.3.2 Updates to secret.yaml
 By default common name for CA certificate is hardcoded to harbor-ca, we will need to change this to reflect the correct FQDN from ingress URL we created earlier.
-For this POC we are setting it to "game-harbor-demo.eastus.cloudapp.azure.com.
+For this post we are setting it to "tmobile-harbor-demo.eastus.cloudapp.azure.com.
 You can find the secret.yaml under "/contrib/helm/harbor/templates/ingress" directory.

 Your secret.yaml should look like below after the above mentioned updates are complete.